jibrelnetwork/ethereum-qr-code/README.md

 ## URI schemes

-QR code generator supports URI for different use-cases:
+This QR code generator supports URI across different use-cases:
 1. Sending ETH
-2. Invoke function of a contract
+2. Invoking function of a contract
 3. Sending `ERC20` tokens

-We cover those 3 separate cases using a parameter called 'mode'.
-You can see details about each case below:
+We cover these 3 different cases using a parameter called 'mode'.
+The details are outlined below.

 ### 1. Sending ETH

 URI scheme used to send ETH between accounts conforms early `EIP67` proposals and Bitcoin scheme.
-This made for backward compatibility.
+This is built to be backward compatible.

 `ethereum:<address>[?from=<sender_address>][?value=<ethamount>][?gas=<suggestedGas>]`